beyondthefarewell/beyondthefarewell.github.io/index.md

 # Beyond the farewell
 This means the matters that need to be dealt with in the months that follow after someones death, beyond the immediate matters (eg. death certificate, funeral).

+## 0. Introduction
+background motivation to this guide

 ## 1. Before end of life

 However, to make future matters easier these are some things to do, consider or arrange for future access well in advance of either the death or loss of mental or physical capacity.
 To do so after EOL, End Of Life, would be difficult or too late: